-UCD Ad Astra Performing Arts Drama Scholar and Stage Two Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
+UCD Ad Astra Performing Arts Drama Scholar and Stage Four Law Student, Carla Fusciardi offers her advice on applying to UCD’s Ad Astra Performing Arts Scholarship.
 Read here to find out her advice for applying!

 Applications are accepted from 1st November 2022.